Why is the cloud so important?

 The cloud is also secure despite what many people think.

-They have well established policies in controls that they have built over a long experience that they're having building data centers and of course, they have very experienced personnel that actually takes care of the data centers.
+Of course, they have very experienced personnel that actually take care of the data centers.

-One important thing to remember is that this is actually shared between the cloud vendor and you're
+One important thing to remember is that this responsibility is actually shared between the cloud vendor and yourself.

-that the cloud Vander provide Secure data center doesn't mean that your application is secure.
-You still are responsible for securing your application, making sure that unauthorized people or users are not able to access it.
+You are still responsible for securing your application, making sure that unauthorized people or users aren't able to access it.

 This is called the shared security model.

-The achieve it thanks to the so called economies of scale
+They're able to achieve this thanks to the so called economies of scale,

 when they have so many data centers and so many servers and so much hardware, they can achieve a certain efficiency of managing them because it's a repeated task that they have automated.

-This can be true for electricity for water if they're using a water cooling for high speed network, and so on
+This can be true for electricity for water if they're using water for cooling for high speed networks, and so on